forever-am/cryptoriskcontrol-site/index.md

 ---
 layout: page
-title: Portfolio Indices Designed for Peace of Mind
+title: Peace of Mind for Crypto Investors
 permalink: /
 ---